What is the benefit of living on campus?

 WHERE IS THE office of RESIDENCE LIFE OFFICE LOCATED?

 WHAT ARE THE HOUSING RATES?

 WHAT ABOUT SECURITY MEASURES?

 All residence halls have only one entrance and exit area available for student use.
 All other doors are for emergency use only.
 All residents are allowed to access McCormick Student Village, State Street Village, Gunsaulus Hall and Carman Hall with their student identification card (Hawkcard).
 All guests are required to be checked into the residence halls and present a valid picture ID.
 The host must check in his or her guest at the front desk and escort guests at all times.
-The residence halls are walked through regularly by both Residence and Greek Life staff and Public Safety officers.
+The residence halls are walked through regularly by both Residence Life staff and Public Safety officers.